Trade Dynamics with Heterogeneous Fluctuations: Empirical Evidence and Analysis

 \subsection{Endogeneity Risk and 2SLS Method}

 A country's fiscal and monetary policies influence currency exchange rates.
 By adjusting interest rates, intervening in markets, and altering the money supply, governments can affect the supply and demand dynamics of their currency, thus impacting exchange rates.
-Additionally, geopolitical risks and market sentiment also influence currency exchange rates: Unstable geopolitical situations or market panic can drive capital flows toward risk free assets, thus affecting currency supply , demand and exchange rates.
+Additionally, geopolitical risks and market sentiment also influence currency exchange rates: Unstable geopolitical situations or market panic can drive capital flows toward risk free assets, thus affecting currency supply, demand and exchange rates.

 The Geopolitical Risk Index quantifies geopolitical risks by comprehensively considering political stability, international relations, military conflicts, economic interdependence, and other relevant factors.
 The Economic Policy Uncertainty Index quantifies policy uncertainty by analyzing the number of articles and word frequency related to economic and monetary policy uncertainty in major newspapers\footnote{The calculation of the U.S. monetary policy uncertainty index and geopolitical risk index in this article primarily references data from ten newspapers: USA Today, The Miami Herald, The Chicago Tribune, The Washington Post, The Los Angeles Times, The Boston Globe, The San Francisco Chronicle, The Dallas Morning News, The Houston Chronicle and The Wall Street Journal.} or social media.